HEMADHARSHINI-A/HR_ANALYTICS_DASHBOARD/README.md

 1. Clone or download this repository.
 2. Open the `HR_Analytics_Dashboard.pbix` file using **Power BI Desktop**.
-3. If prompted, connect the dataset.
+3. Connect the dataset if prompted.
 4. Refresh the data.
-5. Explore the interactive dashboard using the slicers.
+5. Explore the dashboard using the interactive slicers and charts.

 ---